yinon-gold/mlops-dtu-project/reports/README.md

 > *experiments.*
 > Answer:

+﻿The project structure includes a designated 'notebooks' folder.
+This folder is a repository of notebooks that were utilized during the initial stages of data exploration.
-We used the notebooks folder for notebooks with initial data exploration to gain a better understanding of how best to create the model.
+The purpose of these notebooks was to gain a comprehensive understanding of the data and to identify the most effective approach for model creation.

-The model is trained with the train_model.py script found in the models folder.
+The 'models' folder is another crucial component of the project.
-This folder also contains the model.py file, which defines the actual model.
+This folder houses the 'train_model.py' script, which is responsible for training the model.
-When training the script will read from various config files (.yaml) to properly set hyperparameters.
+In addition, the 'model.py' file, which defines the structure and parameters of the model, is also located in this folder.

+During the training process, the script reads from a variety of configuration files, specifically those with a .yaml extension.
+These configuration files are instrumental in setting the appropriate hyperparameters for the model, ensuring optimal performance.

+The 'data' folder is another key component of the project structure.
-The data folder contains the raw data, and the processed data.
+This folder is the storage location for both the raw and processed data that is used in the project.

-The data folder in the package folder contains the data processing pipeline, and the dataset class.
+Within the 'package' folder, there is another 'data' folder.
+This particular folder contains the data processing pipeline and the dataset class.
+These elements are critical for the transformation and management of the data throughout the project.

 ### Question 6